cwalbanese/cars-trivia/README.md

 ## Technology

-#### The technologies used for this project are HTML5, CSS, && JavaScript.
+#### The technologies used for this project are HTML5, CSS, and JavaScript.

 ## Install